appbaseio/reactive-manual/content/docs/base-components/ToggleButton.md

 - **dataField** `String`
     data field to be connected to the component's UI view.
 - **data** `Object Array`
-    collection of UI `labels` with associated `value` to be matched against the database field.
+    collection of UI `labels` with associated `value` to be matched against the database field. `Note`: label should contain `string` value.
 - **title** `String` or `JSX` [optional]
     title of the component to be shown in the UI.
 - **defaultSelected** `String` or `Array` [optional]